About Members in Training

 • Medical students and junior residents are strongly encouraged to work collaboratively with a senior mentor to produce articles

-As of January 1, 2019, seven new trainees joined the Editorial Board in mentored roles.
-In addition, 25 trainees joined as Reviewers in mentored roles.
+As of January 1, 2021, six trainees joined the Editorial Board in mentored roles.
+In addition, eight trainees joined as Reviewers in mentored roles.